Tapeline/Dockingjudge/docs/docs/reference/contests/permissions.md

 ## Roles

-In each contest, users are divided into two groups:
+In each <term:contest>, users are divided into two groups:

 - <term:Contest participant|participants>